 Side Note: I don’t generally recommend using a ball head on top of a monopod.
 It’s much easier to use a dedicated monopod head.
 You can read my guide to the best monopod heads for more details.

 Who Is This For?

-Lateral stability in a monopod isn’t strictly necessary when you are shooting with a relatively fast shutter speed.
+Lateral stability in a monopod isn’t strictly necessary when shooting with a relatively fast shutter speed.
 For this reason, I don’t think it’s useful for sports photographers.
-While that is a sub-section of photographers who often use monopods during shooting, it is primarily to take the weight of big heavy telephoto lenses for long periods of time.
+While that is a sub-section of photographers who often use monopods during shooting, it primarily takes the weight of heavy telephoto lenses for long periods.

-Lateral stability is important to wildlife and nature photographers while they are shooting in low light at the beginning and end of the day.
-I often recommend using a monopod in those situations, and the Docz2 foot definitely improves your keeper rate of tack sharp shots when working at the very limits of available light.
+Lateral stability is essential to wildlife and nature photographers while shooting in low light at the beginning and end of the day.
+I often recommend using a monopod in those situations, and the Docz2 foot improves your keeper rate of tack sharp shots when working at the very limits of available light.

 A third potential usage for this foot is shooting in places that have specifically said “no tripods”.
 This might be somewhere like a tourist attraction where you want to do some travel photography, or it might be a trade show floor where you’re providing news coverage or creating a corporate video.
-In fact, based on a previous email correspondence I had with a filmmaker from the US, I believe that there are some entire cities, such as New York City, where tripods are technically illegal outside in public spaces.
-This filmmaker told me, however, that using a monopod with a set of feet on it was no problem.
+Based on a previous email correspondence I had with a filmmaker from the US, I believe that there are some entire cities, such as New York City, where tripods are technically illegal outside in public spaces.
+However, this filmmaker told me that using a monopod with a set of feet on it was no problem.